johnnymatthews/blog/180301-installing-lineageos-on-a-nexus-5x.md

 1. Run `fastboot devices` to verify the computer can find the phone.
 1. Run `fastboot flashing unlock` in terminal.

-## Step 3: Install a Custom Recovery Package using Fastboot
+## Install a custom recovery package using fastboot

 1. Run `adb reboot bootloader` in terminal.
 1. Run `fastboot devices` to verify the computer can find the phone.